Common Car Insurance Scams

 Car Insurance Frauds: Bottom Line

-Car insurance scams can happen to anyone, from staged crashes to fake policies.
-Staying alert, documenting every detail and reporting suspicious activity protects you and your finances.
-Use trusted agents, written repair estimates and a dashcam for peace of mind.
-Simple habits prevent costly fraud.
+Car insurance scams happen to anyone: staged crashes, fake policies and more.
+Stay alert, document everything and report suspicious activity to protect yourself and your finances.
+Use trusted agents, written repair estimates and dashcams for peace of mind.
+Simple habits stop costly fraud.

 Auto Insurance Scams: FAQ